bem/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

     )`
 ```

 Arbitrary subpredicate `this.ctx.url` will be true when an `url` field in a context will have a value assigned.
-In this case template's body will be applied.
+In this case template body will be applied.

 ***

 <a name="body"></a>
-#### Template's body
+#### Template body

-Template's body is an expression which result is used to generate an HTML output.
+Template body is an expression which result is used to generate an HTML output.
-All of the following can be a template's body:
+All of the following can be a template body:

 * JavaScript statement:
     * concise syntax: